KateMcGuane/magkapares/README.md

 #### Code

 * Copied some of the code from my own Project 1, [Hobby](https://github.com/KateMcGuane/hobby), and modified to suit the needs of this project.
+* Used my mentors project as a guide towards my own project [Github](https://github.com/IuliiaKonovalova/flash_cards/tree/main).
-* Used a tutorial from JavaScript Academy on [YouTube](https://www.youtube.com/watch?v=xWdkt6KSirw.) as a guide for the Memory Card Game.
+//* Used a tutorial from JavaScript Academy on [YouTube](https://www.youtube.com/watch?v=xWdkt6KSirw.) as a guide for the Memory Card Game.
 Specifics include:
--
-* Used a tutorial from dcode on [YouTube](https://www.youtube.com/watch?v=bznJPt4t_4s&ab_channel=dcode) as an additional guide for the Memory Card Game.
+//* Used a tutorial from dcode on [YouTube](https://www.youtube.com/watch?v=bznJPt4t_4s&ab_channel=dcode) as an additional guide for the Memory Card Game.

 #### Media